MrBeee/roll/Readme.md

 1. Creating a new project is done using a **survey wizard**.
 At present there is one wizard suitable to generate templates for land seismic and OBN-data.
 A marine wizard is in the making.
 2. Parameters can be modified added or deleted from the **property pane**.
 Behind the scenes, this updates the xml-structure, which is always visible from the Xml-tab in the main window.

 #### 4	External dependencies

-Roll depends on the following Python libraries that need to be installed separately (using pip install ...)
+Roll depends on the following Python libraries that need to be installed separately In the **OSGeo4W Command Shell**, type: ```pip install --upgrade 'library-name'```,  where --upgrade forces the installation of the latest version

 | Library    | Minimum Version | Description (purpose)                                      |
 | :--------- | :-------------- | :--------------------------------------------------------- |